 Plus, not once in the movie does it ever say that the Prince was at all attractive.
 We're told in the prologue that he had "everything his heart desired" and was young, but his actual appearance was never mentioned.

-It's not that the Beast as a human is 'ugly', but the fact, that even Word of God stated, "it's the Beast people fall in love with", hence they figured no matter how handsome they made his human form, people would still be disappointed.
+It's not that the Beast's human form is "ugly", but like Word of God stated, "it's the Beast people fall in love with", hence they figured no matter how handsome they made his human form, people would still be disappointed.
 Some of the animators even made a joke when directing the scene where Belle sees his human form for the first time, discussing if they should have her touch his face and ask "Can you grow a beard?"

 This shows up as early as the original fairy tale, in fact.
 Since Belle (and, by extension, the reader) only gets to know Beast, losing the big furry nice guy and being handed some nobleman in a suit is... well, jarring, to say the least.
+In fact, Belle had to look into his vivid blue eyes to make her recognize that it was him all along.
 All the way back to the original, the Prince has to hurriedly explain who he was moments ago.

 The Beast is very adamant about Belle staying out of the West Wing; initially we assume this is because she may damage the magic rose in some way, thus dooming the Beast without him ever having a chance to earn her love.
 If you look around, though, it's obvious that the West Wing makes up his personal chambers - and he's been using them to indulge his beastly urges.
 He doesn't want her to see how far he's gone and ruin any chance he has of breaking the spell, and he's also very ashamed of the fact that he's allowed himself to become more animal than man.
 Also, at the time the film takes place, it would be very improper for a woman to hang around unchaperoned in a man's quarters, especially if he were of the nobility.
 The audio commentary on the special edition DVD has confirmed this.